flowstack-ai/genre-classifier-gpt2/README.md

 - sklearn

 ## Dataset
-The dataset was sourced from kaggle and can be found at this link: https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb.
+The dataset was sourced from Kaggle and can be found at this link: https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb.

 ## Preprocessing
 Before fine-tuning the GPT-GC model, the dataset was preprocessed by tokenizing the text using the `GPT2Tokenizer` and encoding the genre labels as integers.
 The text was also truncated to a maximum length of 256 tokens to ensure that training is faster and smoother.